vincentyfront/vincentyfront.github.io/_pages/professional-experience.md

     <em> July 2022 – June 2023 </em>
     <ul class="exp_ul">
         <li>Scoped and delegated work for 5-10 data science projects a quarter for a team of four consultants to assist researchers</li>
-        <li>Oversaw and managed data science workflows and act as main liaison between consultants, supervisors, and clients</li>
+        <li>Oversaw and managed data science pipelines and acted as main liaison between consultants, supervisors, and clients</li>
-        <li>Upkept and organized the team website, GitHub organization and repositories, and Trello boards on a consistent basis</li>
+        <li>Served as a data science consultant when needed and upkept the team website and GitHub repositories</li>
     </ul>
     </span>
 </p>